Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v16-1.md

 Use the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[ActiveWindow](xref:@ActiproUIRoot.Controls.Docking.DockSite.ActiveWindow) to know which window is currently active, and watch the [WindowDeactivated](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowDeactivated) and [WindowActivated](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowActivated) events to know when that changes.

 Use the new [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[PrimaryDocument](xref:@ActiproUIRoot.Controls.Docking.DockSite.PrimaryDocument) property to know which document is currently the primary document.
 This value will be the same as [ActiveWindow](xref:@ActiproUIRoot.Controls.Docking.DockSite.ActiveWindow) if the active window is a document.
 If the active window is a tool window outside of the MDI area instead, the primary document will refer to the last open document that was active.
-The [PrimaryDocumentChanged](xref:@ActiproUIRoot.Controls.Docking.DockSite.PrimaryDocumentChanged) event fires when the related property value changes.
+The [PrimaryDocumentChanged](xref:@ActiproUIRoot.Controls.Docking.DockSite.PrimaryDocumentChanged) event is raised when the related property value changes.

 All docking windows now have a [LastActiveDateTime](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.LastActiveDateTime) property that you can examine to sort them by when they were last active.